Lori in her car on a road trip

 We’ve all done it.
 Packed our bags and left something at home.
 That one time you left your camera charging cord at home and have no photos of your 9 year old in Guadalajara will haunt you forever.

-The good news is that most times, if you forget something simple on a road trip, you can replace it.
-Grocery stores are common and places like Walmart and Target are plentiful in most areas of the U.S.
+The good news is that most times, if you forget something simple on a road trip, you can usually replace it.
+Grocery stores and drug stores can be found just about anywhere and even the smallest town generally has a Walmart.

 However, if you rely on important specific supplies – like that camera cord – you might be out of luck.
 That’s why you need to take utmost care if you need specialty items like food, supplies for necessary equipment like c-pap machines and prescription medications.